-Organizations are organisms – living and dynamic information processing algorithms
+Organizations are organisms – living and dynamic information processing algorithms.

 The key factors are transparency and engagement of all those involved.
-If everyone knows each others position in relation to their objectives, this increases the organization’s “data computing” performance.
+If everyone knows each other’s position in relation to their objectives, this increases the organization’s “data computing” performance.
 It enables the anticipation of all individual future events, even using estimates, and in ever-changing conditions.
 We often discover retrospectively that a team or project did not achieve the required quality, time or budget.

 With Swarm Radar, this can be detected in advance.
 As a result, the required action can be taken at an earlier stage to prevent this from happening in the first place.
-It’s much more efficient to anticipate rather than repair.
+It’s much more efficient to anticipate rather than to repair.

 Swarm Radar works primarily through the group’s capacity for self-organization.
 Individuals submit their knowledge, knowing that this information is also available to all colleagues in real time, which initiates a positive change in relation to motivation and behavior.
-Teams at the lower end of the rankings (Hall of Fame) are exposed to and compared with the benchmark, which generates push and/ or pull.
+Teams at the lower end of the rankings (Hall of Fame) are exposed to and compared with the benchmark, which generates push and/or pull.
 This promotes collective self-organization and saves time and energy in terms of management, training and communication.

 This effect, combined with the knowledge that all managers from top to bottom in the ranking can view all the teams, provides a secondary impetus.
 Even if management does not intervene, the effect is still achieved through the transfer of information to employees and transparency.
 Swarm Radar digitizes organizational development, and also provides leaders with an artificially intelligent management service.
 The core task of managers working with Swarm Radar is to promote and maintain authentic data.
 Swarm Radar works best when employees get in touch with their own feelings, and enter this mood without any filters.
 The better and more independently individuals enter their feelings and judgements, the more effective the tool becomes.

-„The Swarm Radar gets the crowd to do, what you need done!“
+„The Swarm Radar gets the crowd to do what you need done!“

 The Collective Intelligence